openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 2. Create the Build Object
 --------------------------

-Create a build a build object by going to *Firmware management > Firmware builds > Add firmware build*, the build object is related to a firmware category and is the collection of the different firmware images which have been compiled for the different hardware models supported by the system.
+Create a build object by going to *Firmware management > Firmware builds > Add firmware build*, the build object is related to a firmware category and is the collection of the different firmware images which have been compiled for the different hardware models supported by the system.